VOBREDIMET Design Framework

 • We don’t have a big freezer for food storage due to lack of electricity.
 However placing the freezer in our cold veranda would mean that energy consumption would be very low in the winter.

-• You need a headlight when going to the earth cellar.
+• You need a headlight when going to the earth cellar (or outside in general in winter).

 Tweak

 The house was designed in 2015 and we built it 2016-18.
 Outside buildings (storage, earth cellar, sauna) were build in 2020-21.
-Now I am looking at what tweaks would help us meet our vision and needs better than the current situation.
+This design is about the tweaks that could help us meet our vision and needs better than the current situation.
+The need to tweak goes mainly around lack of electricity in the winter.
+Some of the possible ways to solve that have been evaluated above and I am listing some possible tweaks below.

 Need to tweakHow to tweak